melvynstudios/PS1-Demo/docs/math.md

 ### Fixed Point Representation

 This is basically using integers to represent fractional number systems.
 We do this by reserving a fixed number of bits for the integer and another set of bits for the fractional part.
+This means that we have a fixed ULP.

 *16.16* fixed point.